-Informed Dining in Health Care applies to all retail food service establishments operating in a BC health authority owned or operated health care facility.
-This includes cafeterias, quick service outlets and coffee shops unless they meet certain exclusion criteria.
+Informed Dining in Health Care applies to all retail food service establishments* operating in a BC health authority owned or operated health care facility.
+This includes cafeterias, cafes, coffee shops and kiosks (certain exclusion criteria apply).

-As part of this program, participating establishments provide nutrition information similar to what is available on prepackaged foods at the grocery store.
-The nutrition information is provided before or at the point of ordering.
-Calorie and sodium information is highlighted for all standard menu items.
-Daily calorie and sodium requirements are also displayed to help the public understand how menu items compare to daily nutrient needs.
+As part of the program, participating establishments must provide nutrition information similar to what is available on prepackaged foods at grocery stores.
+The nutrition information is available for guests before or at the point of ordering.

 How do I know if a restaurant is participating?

-Look for the Informed Dining logo on restaurant menus and menu boards.
-Once you see the Informed Dining logo, you can be confident that nutrition information is nearby.
-Look for a nutrition display, nutrition menu, brochure or poster.
+Look for the Informed Dining logo on menus and menu boards.
+When you see the Informed Dining logo, you can be confident that nutrition information is nearby on a nutrition display, or in a nutrition menu, brochure or poster.

-Why is the program being implemented in Health Care facilities?
+Why is the program required in health care facilities?

 Retail food service establishments in health care facilities serve patients, staff, families and friends, many of whom live with chronic diseases.
 It is important that nutrition information is available to help these customers make informed choices.